NicLandajo/Crate/README.md

 F3D, which Crate depends on, is licensed under the BSD 3-Clause License.

 Let’s keep Crate snappy, efficient, and true to its minimalist design!
+Thank you for your support and happy browsing!

 <img width="1088" height="612" alt="cat2 wide - C169" src="https://github.com/user-attachments/assets/125e038f-49c0-492a-b6d8-24ccc1277346" />